 With OWPB you can create a dictionary header together with a new word block.
 The header includes everything but the code link; the code is inserted later by the compiler when the block is loaded.
 The text link is the block number which remains valid independent of its position in the block list.

-This now looks very much like a database where the blocks are the records.
-It is.
+This now looks very much like a database where each block is a record. - Yes.